-Those early years were invaluable in moulding me into a handler who has now qualified 19 times for the I.G.L.
-Retriever Championship, winning it on four occasions; as well as making up Seven Field Trial Champions.
+Those early years were invaluable in moulding me into a handler who has now qualified for 20 I.G.L.
+Retriever Championships, (running 2 dogs at the 2018 IGL) winning it on four occasions; as well as making up Seven Field Trial Champions.
 Those ambitions have taken me far and in 2010 I made the decision to give up a full-time career as a coach builder with Bentley Motors and turn professional with my dogs.

 I am sponsored by GUNDOG GEAR whose excellent range of quality products for gun dog equipment and clothing is in constant use by me and my dogs.
 Owners Gary and Emma McCarthy are good friends; with Gary being a brilliant training partner when I visit his purpose built training ground in the Wirral.

 In 2015 I was pleased to be sponsored SNEY'DS WONDERFOODS.Sneyd’s is a family owned and operated company incorporating three generations of the same family and over 30 years of experience in manufacturing quality pet food products for the working mans' pocket.
-We have fed Wonderdog for a couple of years now and are very happy with the condition of our dogs.
+I have fed Wonderdog for a couple of years now and am very happy with the condition of my dogs.